 - 3 years old

-- This is a life skills that also teaches a child about categories.
+- This is a life skill that also teaches a child about categories.

 Setting a Table